This Is My Life (Anna Bergendahl song)

 "This Is My Life" is an English language song by Swedish singer Anna Bergendahl, written by Kristian Lagerström and Bobby Ljunggren.
-The song won the Melodifestivalen 2010 on March 13 and Bergendahl represented Sweden in the 2010 Eurovision Song Contest.
+The song won the Melodifestivalen 2010 on March 13 and represented Sweden in the Eurovision Song Contest 2010.
 It is the first single released from her debut studio album Yours Sincerely.

 "This Is My Life" was her first number-one single on the Swedish Singles Chart.
 It debuted at #1 on the Swedish chart for the week ending 5 March 2010 and stayed on top for four consecutive weeks.

 This is My Life was the first ballad to win Melodifestivalen since 1998 when Kärleken är won and was Sweden's 50th entry in the Eurovision Song Contest.
 The song did not make it to the final coming 11th with 62 points missing out by just 5 points.
 This was the first and only time Sweden has not qualified for the Eurovision finals and the first time it has not appeared in them since 1976.

-Melodifestivalen and Eurovision
+Melodifestivalen

 "This Is My Life" participated in the fourth heat of the 2010 Melodifestivalen which was held on 27 February 2010 at the Malmö Arena in Malmö.
-The song was the fifth of the eight competing entries to perform and directly qualified to the contest final as one of the two songs song which received the most telephone votes.
+The song was the fifth of the eight competing entries to perform and directly qualified to the contest final as one of the two songs which received the most telephone votes.
 On 13 March, during the final held at the Globe Arena in Stockholm, Bergendahl were the ninth of the ten competing acts to perform, and "This Is My Life" won the contest with 214 points, receiving the highest number of votes from the viewing public via telephone voting and placing second with the regional and international juries.